JennyO512/CoverLetter-Ai/README.md

 # Cover Letter and Resume Creator

 This code uses the Flask web framework to create a simple web application.
 When the user navigates to the home page, they can enter the position they applied for and submit the form to generate a cover letter.
 The position is passed to the OpenAI API to generate the cover letter, and the response is then saved to a word document named "cover_letter.docx" in the root of your project.
+The link to this project is: https://cover-letter-assist.fly.dev/ and this project is being hosted by https://fly.io/.
+I can honestly say in my opinion that fly.io was so easy to use.
+Their documentation was easy to read and their UX is really nice.
+I don't work there but I recommend fly.io for hosting your projects.

 ### In your terminal enter 'flask run'